 - Space Saving: Perfect for tight corridors, above doorways, and small stair landings.

-- Clean Look: Fewer fixtures on the wall for a cleaner, more unified appearance.
+- Clean Look: Fewer fixtures on the wall for a unified appearance.

-- Guaranteed Coverage: Light heads placed right at the exit sign ensure illumination where it’s needed.
+- Guaranteed Coverage: Lamp heads placed at the exit sign ensure doorway illumination.

-- Code Compliance: Easier to meet life-safety requirements with a single, certified (UL-listed) unit.
+- Code Compliance: Easier to meet life-safety requirements with a single, listed unit.

 When Are Combo Units Required?